-We are holding a virtual office hour from 11am to noon (MST) on Tuesdays every other week on Zoom at https://cuboulder.zoom.us/j/9266501042 Sessions are open to all CU Boulder faculty, staff and students, as well as everyone on all the CU system campuses.
-Attendance is usually around 15 people, and has varied from 7 to 50 in the past.
+We are holding a virtual office hour from 11am to noon (MST) every month, on a second Tuesday each month on Zoom at https://cuboulder.zoom.us/j/9266501042.
+Sessions are open to all CU Boulder faculty, staff and students, as well as everyone on all the CU system campuses.
 Each session includes a discussion topic presented by our staff and then continues with open discussion.
-For further questions, please contact us at firstname.lastname@example.org.
+For further questions, please contact us at email@example.com.
 We hope to see you there - come and stay for the whole hour or come for just a short while.

 Past sessions: 2019